HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 - Parameter: $coursename
    - Type: varchar
-   - Description: Full course name
+   - Description: The name of the course

 - Parameter: $coursenamealt
    - Type: varchar